aibrahim3546/about-me/README.md

 ## GraphQL

 This app uses [GitHub API](https://developer.github.com/v4/guides/) to get all the repositories.
-You need to generate a GitHub personal access token.
+You need to generate a GitHub personal access token in order to get the all your repos.

-I am using GitHub API v4, the v4 API are using GraphQL instead of REST API.
-Check out [GraphQL](https://graphql.org/) on how to queries (GET in REST API) and mutations(POST, PUT, DELETE in REST API) work.
+This app are using GitHub API v4, the v4 API are using GraphQL instead of usual REST API.
+Check out [GraphQL](https://graphql.org/) on how queries and mutations work.

 ## Getting Started